 If you mix too many of your personal interests with your business stuff (I made this mistake in the beginning) Pinterest doesn’t know what your content is all about.

-I, for example, am blogging about personal development and building an online business/blogging.
+I, for example, am blogging about achieving goals and building an online business.

 Pinterest pays attention to the quality of your followers.

 The more engaged they are with your content the better in Pinterest eyes.

 If Pinterest sees your content being shared with a lot of people it will automatically show your pins to more new people, because it considers your pins as “hot stuff”